 Parents/carers do not have the right to insist that their child is admitted to a particular age group, but they may make a request for this to happen.
 Current guidance from the Department for Education states that "the government would agree that, in general, children should be educated in their normal age group, with the curriculum differentiated as appropriate.
 Children should only be educated outside of their normal age group in very limited circumstances."

-Where a parent/carer is thinking about delaying their child's admission to reception class, perhaps because the child may have a developmental/learning difficulty or disability, the parent/carer should read the guidance published on the Sefton council website and talk to the schools they wish to apply for.
-This should include the school's Special Educational Needs Coordinator (SENCO) and any other professional(s) who may be involved with their child.
+Where a parent/carer is thinking about delaying their child's admission to reception class, perhaps because the child may have a developmental/learning difficulty or disability, the parent/carer should include the school's Special Educational Needs Coordinator (SENCO) and any other professional(s) who may be involved with their child.
 This will allow parents/carers the opportunity to discuss the schools approach in helping children with special educational needs or disabilities.